zefrenchwan/recueil/README.md

 To me, coding in SQL with low-level access is really efficient and not that difficult.
 So, you will find stored procedures and all a database may offer.
 No ORM, then.

+### Dude, come on, use a graph database !

+So far, the one I used was slower than my beloved postgresql.

+### Dude, come on, use a cache !

+Might be an idea, but you would need to store the tree as is.
+Interesting, maybe on a next project !